Ed Psych Announcements

 Michigan State University

-Division 15 is pleased to announce a special webinar which will be held January 24, 2017 at 2:00 PM EST. The event will feature Dr. Daniel T. Hickey (Indiana University) and will be moderated by Aman Yadav (Michigan State University).
+On January 24, 2017 Division 15 held a special webinar.
+The event featured Dr. Daniel T. Hickey (Indiana University) and will be moderated by Aman Yadav (Michigan State University).

 About the Speaker: